-Start here if you don’t know anything about sauropod vertebrae, photographing specimens, or becoming a paleontologist.
+Start here if you’d like to know more about sauropod vertebrae, photographing specimens, or becoming a paleontologist.

 - Tutorial 1: Regions of the vertebral column